ramiisinportland/pig-game/README.md

 ![pig-game-readme](https://user-images.githubusercontent.com/59575780/121443404-4a822600-c942-11eb-90aa-ae79bf0805d4.png)

 I created this game to enforce my JavaScript knowledge.
-This is game is about rolling dice between two players.
+This game is about rolling dice between two players.
 The highest score for the game is 100.
 The winner should be able to reach the 100 first.<br>Three dynamic buttons are featuring the game.
 * NEW GAME 🔄 <br>_To reset the game and start a new game._

 * ROLL DICE 🎲  <br>_To see which number the dice would generate in each click of player 1 or player 2, so the number of each rolling dice will be added to get to a 100 in order to win the game 🎉._